spectrum-health-systems/avatool-template/README.md

 7. Click **Ok**.

-Repeat steps 1-5 for each of your myAvatar™ environments.
+Repeat the above steps for each of your myAvatar™ environments.

 ## Adding a custom web service to your project
 Instructions to add a custom web service to the Avatool template coming soon.